konrad-wywiol/pye2e/README.md

 python 3

 ## Running
-create run.py in project/ and write simple script
+create run.py in project/ and write a simple script

 ```
 from pye2e import start